Industrial Waste Management: Hazardous and Non-Hazardous

 - Use of Modern Technologies:

-- Developing more efficient chemical treatment ponds.
+- Develop more efficient chemical treatment ponds.

 Corporate Social Responsibility